Sofas are great for lounging around in your living room, but have you ever considered how they’re positioned?

 This may seem obvious to some but maybe not all.
 If you are limited in space and have a sofa behind a radiator, then it is a good idea to try and leave at least a 6-inch gap between the back of the sofa and the radiator.

 Although the back of the sofa will still absorb some of the heat, by doing this, you are allowing the air to circulate freely without the sofa absorbing all of the heat.

 Note: Whatever you do, do not have the sofa or any of your other furniture touching the radiator.

 If you are simply trying to hide the radiator with furniture because you do not like the look of it, it is far more beneficial to simply change the radiator.

-Modern radiators come in all sorts of designs that are will be suitable for your decor, so you could just choose the one you like and away you go.
+Modern radiators come in all sorts of designs that will be suitable for your decor, so you can just choose the one you like and away you go.